Everything You Need to Know About SMS Compliance: A Complete Guide

 What Is SMS Compliance and Why Does It Matter?

 Failing to comply doesn’t just mean annoying your customers, although that can be bad enough.
 It can result in serious legal and financial consequences.
-U.S. businesses have been fined millions for violating SMS regulations, and global privacy laws are tightening their grip on mobile communication.
+U.S. businesses have faced millions in statutory damages for allegedly violating SMS regulations, and global privacy laws are tightening their grip on mobile communication.
 Don’t take that at face value, though.
-Here are a few stats to show you just how important it is that you follow the rules:
+Dozens of companies have to pay 8-figure settlements for allegedly violating TCPA.
+For example:

 - Carvana is facing a class action lawsuit for violating the TCPA and sending unsolicited text messages and/or phone calls.